Artuqu/EmailAdministrationApp/README.md

 withdraw()
 transfer()
 showInfo()
+*
+ 11-Digit Account Number (generated with the following process: 1 or 2 depending on Savings or Checking, last two digits of SSN, unique 5-digit numbers and random 3-digit numbers)

 * Savings Account holders are given Safety Deposit Box, identified by a 3-digit number and accessed with 4-digit code.
 * Checking Accounts holders are assigned a Debit Card with a 12-digit number and 4-digit PIN.
 * Both Accounts will use an interface that determines the base interest rate.
 Saving accounts will use 25 points less than base rate.